mainmatter/playbook/src/development-process/README.md

 open questions around all issues.
 Instead, each issue should have been carefully examined for open questions and risks and a high level strategy for completing it should have been defined.
-That way, the iteration planning meeting can be spend most efficiently and does not end up being a loose team discussion in which tasks are examined collaboratively which is a scenario many product teams are struggling with.
+That way, the iteration planning meeting can be spent most efficiently and does not end up being a loose team discussion in which tasks are examined collaboratively which is a scenario many product teams are struggling with.